-Probably the most popular part of any ham radio convention or hamfest is the flea market.
-Here, sellers set up tables, elaborate booths, or simple tailgates to peddle just about everything under the sun: vintage radios, tubes, used 2-meter rigs, muffin fans, radio components, caps, badges, jackets, Novice rigs, and so on.
-Sellers are generally admitted for a slightly higher admission fee in exchange for a flea market space and possibly a table.
-Buyers descend on sellers to buy, trade and ragchew.
+Probably the most popular part of any Amateur Radio convention or hamfest is the flea market.
+Here, sellers set up tables, elaborate booths, or tailgates to peddle their wares such as. vintage radios, vacuum tubes, components, connectors, caps, badges, jackets, etc. In addition to the admission fee, event organizers generally charge extra to set up a table in the flea market area.

 Sellers are usually admitted before the doors open to the public to offer them a chance to set up their tables.
-Your Flea Market Coordinator arranges the layout of the flea market area and directs sellers to their spaces.
+The Flea Market Coordinator arranges the layout of the flea market area and directs sellers to their spaces.

-Some sellers may engage in sales of illegal items such as pirated software, video decoders, fuzz busters, and so forth.
-Print warnings in your hamfest literature, and post signs prominently to the effect that such sales will not be tolerated, and sellers suspected of illegal sales will be subject to prosecution by local authorities.
+Some sellers may engage in sales of illegal items such as pirated software, video decoders and so forth.
+Print warnings in your hamfest literature and post signs prominently to the effect that such sales will not be tolerated and sellers suspected of illegal sales will be subject to prosecution by local authorities.

-Handicap access: Make sure that your show is fully accessible to physically handicapped persons.
+Handicap access: Make sure that your event is fully accessible to physically handicapped persons.
 Employ wheelchair ramps wherever possible.